5 Ways To Instantly Improve Your Job Search Results

 By now, you’ve probably learned that the traditional ways of job searching don’t work anymore.
 Related: 3 Things HR Looks For In An Employee A few years ago, you could put your resume up on Monster and CareerBuilder, and wait for the phone to ring.
 Those days are gone.
 So, here are five things you can easily do that will quickly improve your job search results:

 1. Scan Your Resume For 15 secondsThat’s exactly what an employer will do, so if you don’t get a clear message about what you can do for them, then it is not a good resume.
 Since this is the most important document in your career, make the investment and have a good resume professionally prepared.
 Check out my FREE 10-point checklist on how to choose a resume writing service.
 (But be careful as there are many scams and mediocre providers out there.)

+2. Focus On The High-Return Job EffortsJob boards have less than a 5% effectiveness rate while networking has over a 50% effectiveness rate.
+Start by selecting 10 to 30 companies where you would love to work.
+Do a company search on LinkedIn and identify the decision makers and their staff.
 Then, see who you know who might know someone who can make an introduction for you.
 Follow the company and people on LinkedIn and Facebook, join their groups and conversations, and comment on their blogs and become known.
 This is how you move from a passive wait for the right job to appear on the job boards to an active job seeker targeting the kinds of positions you really want.

 3. Optimize Your LinkedIn ProfileIf a recruiter was searching through LinkedIn to find people for the position you are seeking, would you show up?
 Try it and if you are not on the first or second page, go back to your profile and pepper it with the right keywords to get yourself a higher ranking.
 A simple trick is to look at the profiles of the people who rank well and follow some of the things they did.

 4. Review Your Online Presence88% of employers will Google your name to see more about you.
 Make sure you look good on LinkedIn (100% complete profile), review your activity in Facebook, Twitter, blogs, and any other online account.
 Take down or change any comments that reflect poorly upon you.
 Use your own blog, online exchanges and testimonials to showcase your professional knowledge.

 5. Create Measurable GoalsSearching for a job is like any other project and you must stay disciplined, so set firm goals for yourself.
 For example, “I will make 10 networking calls and have two meetings per week.”
 Make sure you are focusing on high-impact efforts like networking versus job board submissions.
 Keep a record of your efforts so if an employer calls, you can quickly determine when and how they were contacted.